h0mbre/h0mbre.github.io/_posts/2025-02-13-Patch_Gapping_Google_COS.md

 Ok so we fail this `list_del` and the PoC just dies here because when we delete class 1:3 the `list_head` that we submit for deletion at some point in the `/net/sched` is either corrupted or it was never initialized.
 So let's now figure out what is going on in `/net/sched` when this bug occurs to see if we can figure out what is happening.

 ## Sched Bug Analysis
 Taking a deeper dive into the `/net/sched` code it became clear why the node that we were deleting was in a buggy state.
 In the PoC we create a class 1:1 and assign it a qdisc of type `plug`.
 A `plug` qdisc is meant to literally stop packets from being dequeued until its given an explicit release command or deleted, it plugs up the `qdisc` with packets as they are "enqueued".
 So if we send a packet to class 1:1, that packet will be enqueued in 1:1's qdisc that is a plug type, meaning those packets will sit there until we explicitly ask for them.
 So at this point, it's clear that for some reason, making sure packets are held in the plug qdisc is crucial to the PoC.
 But what about our buggy `list_head` node?
 It's clear that after we send a packet to class 1:1 and the plug qdisc, we send a packet to 1:3.
-Class 1:3 is the class that we grafted the already existing pfifo qdisc onto from 3:1 when we excercised the re-parenting bug.
+Class 1:3 is the class that we grafted the already existing pfifo qdisc onto from 3:1 when we exercised the re-parenting bug.
 Let's take a look at what happens when we send a packet to a class, namely class 1:3\:
 ```c
 static int drr_enqueue(struct sk_buff *skb, struct Qdisc *sch,
 		       struct sk_buff **to_free)